EsriDE/datascience/index.md

 {% endif %}

 ## ArcGIS Living Atlas
 Explore the ArcGIS Living Atlas of the World, the premier collection of geographic information from around the globe.
 Access a vast array of maps, apps, and data layers to support your spatial data science projects and drive impactful results.
 Content is king, and tooling is queen.
-[Explore ArcGIS Living Atlas](https://livingatlas.arcgis.com/en/browse/#d=1&categories=New+and+Noteworthy&type=layers&cont=true&authoritative=true&srt=numviews)

 <div class="flow-layout">
   {% for item in site.data.living_atlas.portal_items %}